-- Not recognise their experiences as harmful. - Feel embarrassed, humiliated or threatened.
+- Not feel ready, or know how to tell someone that they are being abused, exploited or neglected. - Not recognise their experiences as harmful. - Feel embarrassed, humiliated or threatened.
 This could be due to their vulnerability, disability, sexual orientation and/or language barriers.